kevinwu22/homework6/README.md

 # AngularTourOfHeroes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.1.
+To install Angular CLI, use the command ```npm install -g @angular/cli```

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically execute ```ng build```  and then  recache if any of the source files were changed.
+To stop this, stash or commit your changes and switch to a different git branch.

 ## Code scaffolding